MEMBERSHIP for Programs & Equipment

 We are excited to make kayaking, canoeing and paddleboarding accessible to everyone in South West Alberta.

-For all courses, clinics and camps we require our participants to sign the Waivers or Acknowledgement of Risk forms for insurance purposes.
+For all courses, clinics and camps we require Parents to sign the Waivers or Acknowledgement of Risk forms and Adults must sign the Waiver form for insurance purposes.

 Members & Club Equipment

 Paddling sports are gear intensive and there are lots of disciplines in paddling sports.
 And there is a range of quality of equipment and gear in each aspect of our sport.
 Trying to get fully outfitted for 1 disicipline in our sport is a minimum of $1,000 and often $2,500 for good quality equipment.
 People often pick up their first kayak for a few hundred dollars but then find that the boat, paddle and equipment does not meet their long term needs.